In an emotional interview with Glamour UK, Megan Fox opened up about motherhood, fame, and how she teaches her kids about gender identity.

 Fox last shared images of her children on Instagram back in 2018.
 She says even though she’s an incredibly proud mother, she just doesn’t feel comfortable putting them out there for the world to see and react to.

 “I’m so proud of my kids.
 Noah is an unbelievable pianist.
-Noah can learn Mozart’s concerto in an hour and just absolutely shred on the piano,” she says, explaining that she’d love to be able to share that with people.
+Noah can learn Mozart’s concerto in an hour and just absolutely shred on the piano,” she said in her Glamour interview, explaining that she’d love to be able to share that with people.
 “But I also don’t want the world to have access to this gentle soul and say all the things that we all know they’re going to say.”

 It’s more than understandable that celebrity parents would want to respect their children’s autonomy and boundaries by keeping them out of the public eye and off of their social media accounts.
 Children can’t make these decisions, so as parents, we’re responsible for making them on their behalf.